rbobillot/TuringStateMachine/README.md

 Turing State Machine
 =

-Pure Turing State Machine running in Terminal, done with Scala using Cats (having fun with the IO Monad, Validated Applicative)
+Pure Deterministic Turing State Machine, running in Terminal, done with Scala using Cats (having fun with the IO Monad, Validated Applicative)

 ### What does it do ?
  - parses a JSON description of the Machine (alphabet, states, transitions...)